muni-town/weird-legacy/README.md

 ## Current state

 'Project Weird' has gone through several prototypical iterations over the past year.
-Our latest iteration – with which it feels like we're finally building on a firm foundation – is a local-first application built with Tauri + Svelte for the local-first frontend, and Zola for site geberation.
+Our latest iteration – with which it feels like we're finally building on a firm foundation – is a local-first application built with Tauri + Svelte for the local-first frontend, and Zola for site generation.

 This work is happening within the [`desktop`](https://github.com/commune-os/weird/tree/main/desktop) folder.